RMelRod/HCAHPS-Patient-Satisfaction-Survey-Data-Cleaning-Visualization/README.md

 **Sources**: [hospitals_11_2023.zip_HCAHPS Hospital](https://data.cms.gov/provider-data/archived-data/hospitals), [Hospital Provider Cost Report](https://data.cms.gov/provider-compliance/cost-report/hospital-provider-cost-report/dataquery=%7B%22filters%22%3A%7B%22rootConjunction%22%3A%7B%22label%22%3A%22And%22%2C%22value%22%3A%22AND%22%7D%2C%22list%22%3A%5B%5D%7D%2C%22keywords%22%3A%22%22%2C%22offset%22%3A0%2C%22limit%22%3A10%2C%22sort%22%3A%7B%22sortBy%22%3A%22Fiscal%20Year%20End%20Date%22%2C%22sortOrder%22%3A%22DESC%22%7D%2C%22columns%22%3A%5B%5D%7D)

-**Format**: Datasets were downloaded in .csv format and reformatted in Microsoft Excel.
+**Format**: Datasets were downloaded in .CSV format and reformatted in Microsoft Excel.

 ## **3. Loading & Inspection of CSV Data**